 Many causes of tooth discoloration cannot be controlled, such as aging, genetics, environment, trauma, disease, and medications.
 However, sometimes it is possible to prevent tooth discoloration by just making a few simple lifestyle changes.
-For example, cutting back or quitting smoking, coffee, tea, or red wine consumption, which are all common causes of tooth staining.
-In addition, improving dental hygiene practices, like regular brushing and flossing, and seeing your dental hygienist at least twice a year forĀ dental cleanings (prophylaxis).
+For example, reducing or quitting smoking and limiting staining foods and beverages like coffee, tea, or red wine—all common causes of staining—can help.
+In addition, improving dental hygiene practices, like regular brushing and flossing, and seeing your dental hygienist at least twice a year for dental cleanings (prophylaxis) can help you maintain a healthy, bright smile.

 What treatment options are available for whitening your teeth?